nhannguyen95/startup-preparation/kubernetes/README.md

 Services will monitor continuously the running Pods using Endpoints, to ensure the traffic is sent only to available Pods (when they are scaled).
 Each Endpoint is a pair of Pod's IP address and the port that is mapped to the Service (you can enquire this using `kubectl describe svc <svc_name>`.

+Read more: Kubernetes NodePort vs LoadBalancer vs Ingress?
+When should I use what?
+[4].

 ---

 **Job**